1 Example programs

 Determines whether two values are structurally equal where basic values are compared with the eqv? predicate.

-Compares like equal? on the first two arguments, except using =~ in the case of numbers.
+Compares x and y like equal? but uses =~ in the case of numbers.

 Determines whether two values are equivalent from the perspective of all functions that can be applied to it (extensional).

-signals an error, combining the given values into an error message.
+Signals an error, combining the given values into an error message.
 If any of the values’ printed representations is too long, it is truncated and “...” is put into the string.
-If the first value is a symbol, it is treated specially; it is suffixed with a colon and a space (the intention is that the symbol is the name of the function signalling the error).
+If the first value is a symbol, it is suffixed with a colon and the result pre-pended on to the error message.

 Determines if some integer (exact or inexact) is even or not.